Top U.S. Family Dining Restaurant Chain Determines the Potential for Success of a New Restaurant Design

-In order to test the new designs, Phoenix Marketing International used a two-phased, qualitative and quantitative study:
+In order to test the new designs, Phoenix MI utilized a dynamic, two-phased, qualitative and quantitative study:

 - Focus groups, comprised of customers and non-customers, were recruited to eat lunch/dinner at a nearby location with the original restaurant design, prior to participating in a focus group held at a professional focus group facility.

 - An online survey (capturing brand impression, brand preference, visit frequency, attribute performance and future visit intent) was then implemented, targeting a mix of customers who had recently dined at location with the original design and customers who had recently dined at one of the new prototype locations.